JinQin217/java-projects/die-class/README.md

 # Custom Die Class (Java)

 ## Overview
-An object-oriented implementation of a customizable die.
+An object-oriented implementation of a customizable die with dynamic face labels and random rolling functionality.

 ## Features
 - Supports any number of faces with custom labels
-- Random rolling functionality
+- Random roll functionality using a uniform distribution
-- Comparable interface for value comparison
+- Implements Comparable for value comparison
-- Equality and hashCode implementation
+- Overrides equals and hashCode methods
+- Includes multiple constructors

+## Example Usage
+Die d1 = new Die("A", "B", "C");
+d1.Roll();
+System.out.println(d1.GetValue());

+## Motivation
+This project was built to practice object-oriented programming concepts such as encapsulation, constructors, and method overriding.

-## OOP Concepts
+## Concepts Used
+- Object-Oriented Programming (OOP)
 - Encapsulation
-- Constructors (multiple types)
 - Class invariants
-- Method overriding (equals, toString)

-## Example Usage
-- Create dice with custom labels
-- Roll dice randomly
-- Compare dice values

 ## How to Run
-1. Compile:
+1.Compile:
 javac Die.java
-2. Run:
+2.Run:
 java Die